-For the convenience of our students we offer accommodation on a first-come, first-served basis for all students who want this service.
+For the convenience of students attending the school, accommodation is offered on a first-come, first-served basis for all students who want this service.
 There is no requirement that you live in the housing we provide.
-If you want to take advantage of this service please give us as much notice as possible.
+If you want to take advantage of this service please give as much notice as possible.

 Deposits and Notice Required:

 We initially hold rooms for incoming students without taking any deposit and at no time do we take a damage deposit.
 Once you have moved in, as a tenant in Canada you are expected to give a full month’s notice when you make plans to move out.
 This is the rental law in Canada.
 If you can not give a month’s notice, you may be expected to pay rent for the following month.
 At no time will you be required to pay more than one month’s rent upon moving out.

 The TLC training school staff and the support network of current and former students, who form an essential part of who we are and what we do, have, from inception, given top priority to providing support to both incoming, currently registered, and former students.
 When a genuine need is perceived, everything possible is done to find a way to respond, without undermining the importance of students learning the skills they will need to take care of themselves in Canada.

 The support services we provide include but are not limited to: